awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 *Key material origin* is a KMS key property that identifies the source of the key material in the KMS key\.
 You choose the key material origin when you create the KMS key, and you cannot change it\.
 To find the key material origin of a KMS key, use the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operation, or see the **Origin** value on the **Cryptographic configuration** tab of the detail page for a KMS key in the AWS KMS console\.
 For help, see [Viewing Keys](viewing-keys.md)\.

+The key origin for asymmetric KMS keys and HMAC KMS keys is always `AWS_KMS`, which indicates that AWS KMS generated it\.

-KMS keys can have one of the following key material origin values\.
+Symmetric encryption KMS keys can have one of the following key material origin values\.

-**KMS \(default\)**
-API value: `AWS_KMS`
+**`AWS_KMS`**
 AWS KMS creates and manages the key material for the KMS key in its own key store\.
 This is the default and the recommended value for most KMS keys\.
 For help creating keys with key material from AWS KMS, see [Creating keys](create-keys.md)\.

-**External**
-API value: `EXTERNAL`
+**`EXTERNAL`**
 The KMS key has [imported key material](importing-keys.md)\.
 When you create a KMS key with an `External` key material origin, the KMS key has no key material\.
 Later, you can import key material into the KMS key\.
 When you use imported key material, you need to secure and manage that key material outside of AWS KMS, including replacing the key material if it expires\.
 For details, see [About imported key material](importing-keys.md#importing-keys-considerations)\.
 For help creating a KMS key for imported key material, see [Step 1: Create a KMS key with no key material](importing-keys-create-cmk.md)\.

-**Custom key store \(CloudHSM\)**
-API value: `AWS_CLOUDHSM`
+**`AWS_CLOUDHSM`**
-AWS KMS created the key material for the KMS key in your [custom key store](custom-key-store-overview.md)\.
+AWS KMS created the key material for the KMS key in the AWS CloudHSM cluster associated with your [custom key store](custom-key-store-overview.md)\.
-For help creating a KMS key in a custom key store, see [Creating KMS keys in a custom key store](create-cmk-keystore.md)
+For help creating a KMS key in a custom key store, see [Creating KMS keys in a custom key store](create-cmk-keystore.md)\.

 ## Key spec<a name="key-spec"></a>

 *Key spec* is a property that represents the cryptographic configuration of a key\.
 The meaning of the key spec differs with the key type\.
 + [AWS KMS keys](#kms_keys) — The *key spec* determines whether the KMS key is symmetric or asymmetric\.
-It also determines the type of its key material, and the encryption algorithms or signing algorithms it supports\.
+It also determines the type of its key material, and the cryptographic algorithms it supports\.
 You choose the key spec when you [create the KMS key](create-keys.md), and you cannot change it\.
 **Note**
 The `KeySpec` for an KMS key was known as a `CustomerMasterKeySpec`\.
 The `CustomerMasterKeySpec` parameter of the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation is deprecated\.
 Instead, use the `KeySpec` parameter, which works the same way\.
 To prevent breaking changes, the response of the `CreateKey` and [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operations now includes both `KeySpec` and `CustomerMasterKeySpec` members with the same values\.

-  For a list of key specs and help with choosing a key spec, see [Selecting the key spec](symm-asymm-choose.md#symm-asymm-choose-key-spec)\.
+  For a list of key specs and help with choosing a key spec, see [Selecting the key spec](key-types.md#symm-asymm-choose-key-spec)\.
 To find the key spec of a KMS key, use the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operation, or see the **Cryptographic configuration** tab on the detail page for a KMS key in the AWS KMS console\.
 For help, see [Viewing Keys](viewing-keys.md)\.

   To limit the key specs that principals can use when creating KMS keys, use the [kms:KeySpec](policy-conditions.md#conditions-kms-key-spec) condition key\.
-You can also use the `kms:KeySpec` condition key to allow principals to call AWS KMS operations for a KMS key based on its key spec\.
-For example, you can deny permission to schedule deletion of a KMS key with an `RSA_4096` key spec\.
+You can also use the `kms:KeySpec` condition key to allow principals to call AWS KMS operations only on KMS keys with a particular key spec\.
+For example, you can deny permission to schedule deletion of any KMS key with an `RSA_4096` key spec\.
 + [Data keys](#data-keys) \([GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html)\) — The *key spec* determines the length of an AES data key\.
 + [Data keys pairs](#data-key-pairs) \([GenerateDataKeyPair](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyPair.html)\) — The *key pair spec* determines the type of key material in the data key pair\.

 ## Key usage<a name="key-usage"></a>

-*Key usage* is a property that determines whether a KMS key is used for encryption and decryption \-or\- signing and verification\.
-A key cannot support both\.
-Using a KMS key for more than one type of operations makes the product of both operations more vulnerable to attack\.
+*Key usage* is a property that determines whether a KMS key is used for encryption and decryption \(`ENCRYPT_DECRYPT`\) \-or\- signing and verification \(`SIGN_VERIFY`\) \-or\- generate and verify MAC \(`GENERATE_VERIFY_MAC`\)\.
+Each KMS key can have only one usage\.
+Using a KMS key for more than one type of operation makes the product of both operations more vulnerable to attack\.

-The key usage for symmetric KMS keys is always encryption and decryption\.
-The key usage for elliptic curve \(ECC\) KMS keys is always signing and verification\.
-You only need to choose a key usage for RSA KMS keys\.
-You choose the key usage when you [create the KMS key](create-keys.md), and you cannot change it\.
-If you've chosen the wrong key usage, [delete the KMS key](deleting-keys.md), and create a new one\.

-For choosing the key usage, see [Selecting the key usage](symm-asymm-choose.md#symm-asymm-choose-key-usage)\.
+For help choosing the key usage for your KMS key, see [Selecting the key usage](key-types.md#symm-asymm-choose-key-usage)\.
 To find the key usage of a KMS key, use the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operation, or choose the **Cryptographic configuration** tab on the detail page for a KMS key in the AWS KMS console\.
 For help, see [Viewing Keys](viewing-keys.md)\.

-To allow principals to create KMS keys only for signing and verification or only for encryption and decryption, use the [kms:KeyUsage](policy-conditions.md#conditions-kms-key-usage) condition key\.
-You can also use the `kms:KeyUsage` condition key to allow principals to call API operations for a KMS key based on its key usage\.
-For example, you can allow permission to disable a KMS key only if its key usage is SIGN\_VERIFY\.

 ## Envelope encryption<a name="enveloping"></a>